2015 Michigan State Spartans football team: At No. 12 Michigan

 Both defenses dominated during the final nine minutes of the game, as both offenses struggled to move the ball.
 With less than five minutes remaining in the game, Michigan State received the ball at their own 28-yard line.
 After an offsides penalty was called against Michigan, Cook was sacked by Willie Henry for a loss of 10.
 Cook found Aaron Burbridge for 25 yards for the first down.
 Several plays later, after MSU had advanced the ball into Michigan territory, Henry sacked Cook again on first down for a loss of 9 yards.
 Several plays later, facing a fourth and 19 with less than two minutes left on the clock, Cook was forced to throw an errant pass due to pressure from Michigan's d-line, failing to convert on fourth down for a third time.
 Michigan received the ball on downs and forced MSU to use their final timeout with 1:42 remaining in the game.
 On third and three, the Spartan defense stopped Michigan, preventing them from running out the clock with a first down.
 What followed was perhaps one of the most bizarre and unlikely endings to a football game.
 Facing a fourth and two, Michigan lined up to punt the ball with 10 seconds left on the game clock.
 Punter Blake O'Neill earlier had booted an 80-yard punt and had played well all game.
-However, after receiving a low snap, O'Neill had trouble with the snap and the ball was free.
-It was picked up by Michigan State's Jalen Watts-Jackson, and he scored on the last play of the game to give Michigan State the win, 27–23.
+However, after receiving a low snap O'Neill bobbled the football, allowing Michigan State to recover it.
+Jalen Watts-Jackson returned the ball 38 yards into the end zone to give Michigan State the win, 27–23.